 Another pigment present in red fruits and vegetables (like tomatoes and red currants), lycopene protects plants from light damage and helps manage the environmental impact on our own bodies.
 Ironically, lycopene actually reduces the redness in our skin caused by UV damage and also fends off photoaging.

 As we age, incorporating multiple antioxidant-rich products into your everyday life (as well as a generally more comprehensive daily routine) is vital to ensuring your skin’s longevity.
-Whether you reach for a Vitamin C serum, slather on an at-home cocoa mask or update your daily smoothie to an avocado-almond milk-mangosteen acai bowl, there are plenty of ways to filter enough antioxidants into your system to stop free radicals in their tracks, and you’ll soon reap the benefits inside and out.
+Whether you reach for a Vitamin C serum, slather on an at-home cocoa mask or update your daily smoothie to an avocado, almond milk and mangosteen acai bowl, there are plenty of ways to filter enough antioxidants into your system to stop free radicals in their tracks, and you’ll soon reap the benefits inside and out.

 You can also visit an Eminence Organics Spa Partner for personal recommendations and discover how you can incorporate antioxidants in your skin care routine.